pingcap/docs/dev/reference/tools/tidb-binlog/faq.md

 ## Can I use the `update-pump` or `update-drainer` command in binlogctl to pause the Pump or Drainer service?

-No, you can't.
-The `update-pump` or `update-drainer` command is used to directly modify the state information saved in PD without notifying Pump or Drainer to do the corresponding action.
+No. The `update-pump` or `update-drainer` command is used to directly modify the state information saved in PD without notifying Pump or Drainer to do the corresponding action.
 Misusing the two commands interrupts data replication and might even cause data loss.

 ## When can I use the `update-pump` command in binlogctl to set the Pump state to `paused`?